YiweiMelodyChen/YiweiMelodyChen/README.md

 - 🔭 I’m currently a student in Xi'an Jiao Tong University.

-- 🌱 I’m currently learning algorithms in CV, Knowledge Graph.
+- 🌱 I’m currently learning algorithms in Visual Reasoning and Multi-Modalities.

 - 👯 I’m looking for research assistant opportunity